Agame7k/Programing-camp-ideas/Ideas's to buy.md

 # For Eric To Buy

-This document lists several items that Eric needs to purchase for the project.
+This document lists several items that Eric needs to purchase for the robot.

 ## Coral for LimeLight